omershreib/open_university/introduction_to_AI/Maman11_README.md

 - Action – tile movement
 - Expanded Node – a node whose children were generated
 - Heuristic Function h(n) – estimate to goal
-- Optimal Solution – shortest path from an initial state to a goal state
+- Cost-Optimal Solution – shortest path from an initial state to a goal state.

 ---

 ### 1.4 Notations
 This program uses these following notations:

 - n – state
+- n' – successor state of n (*i.e.*, n' is produced from n by a single action)
 - g(n) – cost from start
 - h(n) – heuristic
 - h*(n) – true cost